WELCOME TO THEOLOGICAL PERSPECTIVES

 The Talmud, Rabbinic discussion of OC law and custom, tells us the Pharisees actually did fast twice a week and it was specifically on the 2nd and 5th day of the week they fasted which was a Monday and Thursday.
 Why those days?
 According to the Pharisees it was because Moses went up on Mt.
 Sinai to get the Law on the 2nd day and returned on the 5th day.
 At least that's what they said.

 But if you look closely into Jewish history, you find another possible reason for the Pharisees fasting on Monday and Thursday.
 Market day in the city of Jerusalem was on the 2nd and 5th day of the week.
 Everyone from the countryside came to town on those days.
 It was on these two days that the Pharisees chose to hold their fasts.
 They would walk through the streets with their hair disheveled; they would put on old clothes and cover themselves with dirt; they would cover their faces with white chalk in order to look pale; and they would dump ashes over their head as a sign of their humility.
-For them fasting had become an exercise in pure self centered aggrandizement.
+For them fasting had become an exercise in pure self-centered aggrandizement.
 They were, for all good intents and purposes wearing a sign that said, "look-at-how-spiritual-I-am" It was pure hypocrisy.

 Biblical fasting is not hypocrisy.
 It is not a manipulative tool.
 It is not a physical discipline.
 What is Biblical fasting?
 The Greek word for fasting is neestuo.
-This word simple means to abstain from food and drink.
+This word simply means to abstain from food and drink.
 But what does abstinence from food and drink mean in a spiritual sense?
 Why would you do such a thing?
 We find a clue in Leviticus 16:29 in instructions pertaining to the Day of Atonement.

 Leviticus 16:29: "This is to be a lasting ordinance for you: On the tenth day of the seventh month you must deny yourselves (NIV).
 Ye shall afflict your souls (KJV).

 When you fast you deny yourself food and drink.
 Since our bodies crave food and drink, to deny such is to create affliction.
 To fast is to deny the body what it craves.
 It is a conscious effort to put something else above the desires of the body.
 It is putting something else above ones bodily needs.
-It is an act of self denial.
-But it is self denial with a spiritual purpose.
+It is an act of self-denial.
+But it is self-denial with a spiritual purpose.
 The purpose of spiritual fasting is to facilitate communication with God.
 How do we know this?

 If you look up legitimate God orientated fasting in the scriptures, it is always done in association with prayer and prayer is communication with God.
-Fasting is not just an act of self denial.
-It is a proactive behavior directed to facilitate a greater and more in-depth communication with God for the purpose of strengthening ones relationship with God.
+Fasting is not just an act of self-denial.
+It is a proactive behavior directed to facilitate a greater and more in-depth communication with God for the purpose of strengthening one's relationship with God.

 You can certainly pray without fasting.
 But spiritual fasting without prayer is to virtually nullify the purpose and the results of spiritual fasting.
 We see Christ fasting and praying during His 40 day fast.
 In Acts 10 we have a record of Cornelius fasting and praying when being told to send for Peter.
 In Acts 14 we see prayer associated with fasting in the ordaining of new elders.
 In 1 Corinthians 7 apostle Paul instructs husbands and wives to not refrain from normal sexual activity except it be for a period of fasting and prayer.